Mshahnawaz1/Mshahnawaz1/README.md

 # 🌌 Welcome to My Digital Universe! 🌌

-Hi, I’m **[Your Name]**, a curious explorer in the realms of **AI/ML** and **IoT**.
+Hi, I’m **[Mohammad Shahanwaz]**, a curious explorer of **AI/ML** and **IoT**.
 I build intelligent systems that bridge the gap between the physical and digital worlds.
 Think of me as a modern-day alchemist—turning data into gold and devices into geniuses. 🧙‍♂️✨

 ---